PeterCappello/PositiveIntegerToTreeBijection/README.md

 The [bijection](https://en.wikipedia.org/wiki/Bijection) associated with this project is between the set of positive integers { 1, 2, 3, ... }
-and the set of finite, rooted, unoriented trees, where:

-* A tree is a graph with no cycles.

-* A tree is _rooted_ when exactly 1 of its vertices has been designated as the root.

-* A tree is _unoriented_ when its edges are unoriented (aka undirected).
+and the set of finite, unoriented [rooted trees](https://en.wikipedia.org/wiki/Tree_(graph_theory)), where _unoriented_ means that its edges are unoriented (aka undirected).

-The bijection makes use of the concept of a [prime number](https://en.wikipedia.org/wiki/Prime_number) and its rank or index, which is illustrated in the table below.
+The bijection uses the concept of a [prime number](https://en.wikipedia.org/wiki/Prime_number) and its rank or index, which is illustrated in the table below.

 index   | prime
  ---: | :---